merakhi/MemoryGameProject/README.md

 - [Clone the project](https://github.com/merakhi/MemoryGameProject.git) or download the [zip of the project](https://github.com/merakhi/MemoryGameProject/archive/master.zip).
 - Open the index.html in browser that you like.

+## Dependencies of the Game
+- Font Awesome
+- Google Fonts